feathersjs/docs/api/authentication/server.md

 ## Authentication Events

 The `login` and `logout` events are emitted on the `app` object whenever a client successfully authenticates or "logs out".
 (With JWT, logging out doesn't invalidate the JWT.
-Read the section about how JWT work for more information.)
+(Read the section on JWT for details.)
 These events are only emitted on the server.

 ### app.on('login', callback))